Secure Your Digital Accounts and Save Your Business

 Simplify by creating one email address for your accounts.
 For instance, you could create an email address for email@example.com and use it for all of your digital marketing efforts.
 Alternatively, you could create a couple of emails for related accounts – like using firstname.lastname@example.org for all of your social accounts and email@example.com for all of your Google accounts.
 Those accounts can have one username and login, but your IT department should forward incoming messages to multiple stakeholders (designated employees, agency reps, etc.), to ensure no individual has complete control over accounts.
 REMEMBER: Do NOT use the same password for each account.

-No matter how much you trust your digital agency or your employees, at the end of the day, securing your digital accounts is imperative to protecting your company and your brand.
+No matter how much you trust your web agency or your employees, at the end of the day, securing your digital accounts is imperative to protecting your company and your brand.

 Download our Digital Account Tracker and start securing your accounts today!